-Wiz Quiz presentation (needs to be opened in Explorer) has 5 rounds – 4 themed rounds and 1 bonus round!
+Wiz Quiz presentation (needs to be opened in Explorer) has 5 rounds - 4 themed rounds and 1 bonus round!
 There are 4 questions in each round, with answers given and explained after each question.
 Pupils hold up the Wiz Quiz ABC cards to give their answer, the cards can even be decorated in team colours.
 The Wiz Quiz answer sheet can be used to keep track of team scores.
-Questions are aimed at children between 7-11, however younger children can take part with support from older pupils or staff.
+Questions are aimed at children between 7 and 11 years old, however younger children can take part with support from older pupils or staff.

 The Wiz Quiz teachers notes give a simple description of how to run the Wiz Quiz, how it can be run in different ways and what resources are needed.

 The Wiz Quiz is a fun end of term activity that can create a real buzz across the school or year group while reinforcing the important road safety messages just before the school holidays.